How to become a financial planner

 Building financial security is not just about growing wealth, it’s also about eliminating risk.

-Financial advisers need the ability to critically analyse the risks that threaten a financial plan, whether they are economic, legislative or any other form of risk.
+Financial advisors need the ability to critically analyse the risks that threaten a financial plan, whether they are economic, legislative or any other form of risk.

 3. Research skills